 Our take: We always prefer flexible perks to those that can be used with only one service, but this is a good benefit for DoorDash users.
 A DashPass subscription currently costs $9.99 per month, so 12 months of the service is worth $119.88.

 Trip cancellation/interruption insurance coverage

-What you’ll get: If your trip is canceled or interrupted by sickness, severe weather or another covered reason, you’re eligible for up to $10,000 per person and $20,000 per trip for prepaid, nonrefundable travel expenses.
+What you’ll get: If your trip is canceled or interrupted by sickness, severe weather or another covered reason, you’re eligible for up to $5,000 per covered person and $10,000 per trip for prepaid, nonrefundable travel expenses.